LOGOS

 Alan Watts The Way of Zen

 The Sumerian’s use of Gods and Goddesses was a metaphor, not to be taken literally.
-From the undifferentiated state of consciousness Ea/Enki and Enlil were taught to be the one, as are Adam and Eve and the Trees of life and Knowledge, each binary couplet a reverberation of the one theme.
+From the undifferentiated state of consciousness Ea/Enki and Enlil were taught to be the one, as are Adam and Eve and the Trees of life and Knowledge, each binary couplet a reverberation of the one universal theme.
 As Hermes Trismagistes, the contemporary of Pythagoras, put it: ‘As above so below’.
 At the top of this hierarchy they placed An-Ki, the mystical mountain, whose personification was always portrayed, simply, as an empty throne.
 As with the precepts of Taoism,

 “the state of the ultimate bull, that is to say, is invisible; black, pitch black.”